estevez-dev/ha-client.app/docs.md

 {"title":"Oi!", "message":"Something is moving on your backyard!"}
 ```
 The `title` is not mandatory, by defauld it will be "HA Client".

+Please note: there is a restriction on daily notifications count for each device: **150**.
 ### Location tracking
 **(HA Client >= 0.7.0)**
 Starting from version 0.7.0 HA Client supports updating `device_tracker` entity with real device GPS location.
 The app [should be registered in your HA](#mobile-app-integration) and HA need to be restarted to make it work.